 Martinez, for instance, will be taking over the Jindivick greengrocer, where she’ll help curate some of that brilliant fruit and veg.
 “We’ll be working directly with our suppliers to build a fruit and vegetable shop, which will showcase all the produce grown in the area,” she says.
 “Then we’ll use that produce to set up a deli-style situation where people can build their own lunchboxes.”

 You’ll have a choice from four sandwiches, four sweets and bakery options, four salads, and drinks.
 “You’ll take your lunchbox along and fill it up with your favourite things, which will all be made from the produce that’s available on the day,” says Martinez.

-Martinez isn’t the only chef who’s spending the weekend in the country.
-Matt Moran’s rostered on at the Jindi Cafe, while Alejandro Savaria from Pastuso will be slinging Gippsland beef across the counter at the butcher.
+Martinez isn’t the only chef who’s spending the weekend in the country, Matt Moran’s rostered on at the Jindi Cafe.
 Lee Ho Fook’s Victor Liong, meanwhile, is opening his own regional Chinese restaurant – one of colonial Australia’s true culinary innovations.